 Aireon 1090 Global: Space-based ADS-B has a range of benefits from efficiency and cost to the environment, which do you find the most exciting to the future of aviation?

 For me the most exciting are the safety benefits.
 Surveillance means we have accurate position data and can see in real time if a flight deviates from its flight path.
 We have very sophisticated safety nets that use ATS surveillance data to provide alerts and warnings to controllers so they can prevent the unexpected from becoming an unsafe situation.
 If a flight needs to deviate due to weather or some other reason, we will be in a much better position to provide a clearance to help them, rather than the pilot having to execute a contingency maneuver on their own.
-And in the event of a tragedy, we will have the best data possible to help search and rescue services through Aireon ALERTSM which will provide position and track data free of charge to help search and rescue organizations, operators and other ANSPs locate lost aircraft.
+And in the event of a tragedy, we will have the best data possible to help search and rescue services by providing position and track data free of charge to help search and rescue organizations, operators and other ANSPs locate lost aircraft.

 Aireon 1090 Global: What does NAV CANADA view as the biggest challenge facing the aviation industry today?